dingjamma/AirSprintAssessment/README.md

 I analyzed the provided datasets as well as data from API.
 Created a streamlit application that displayed my visuals (Invoice & March Flight breakdowns) and allows PDF generation, as well as email function.

+You can access the application by downloading my repository.
+Then navigate to the folder in terminal: streamlit run app.py to run the application locally.

 ## Requirements Checked
 1. Data Processing & Transformation ✅
 2. SQL & ETL Skills ✅